ksiva14/PG3901-Project6_FinalProject/README.md

 * Logging in as a student will greet you with the student dashboard
     * Here you can see what evaluations are assigned, and what team and class they are from.
 Clicking on the action for that evaluation will take you to the evaluation page
 * Evaluations dashboard
-    * On this page, all students on the team for the project you selected will show up, and you can start the evaluation and view the score/comment you left them.
+    * On this page, all students on the team for the project you selected will show up, and you can start the evaluation
+    * After the student has filled all evaluations for their teammates, they will no longer see the `Start Evaluation`
+    * Student will be able to view the score/comment by their teammates after everyone has finished the evaluations
 * Evaluations
     * After a student selects start evaluation, they will be greeted with the grading scale, and below it, a slider from 1-10 that they can rate a teammate, and leave them a comment as well.
     * Students can only evaluate other students on their team, and have to evaluate each teammates individually.